dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2601: Forced attendance can hinder personal development.
+### T2601: Forced attendance can limit students' ability to explore interests and develop unique skills.

 |Support|
 |---|